reCAPTCHATheFlag/recaptchatheflag.github.io/source/about/index.md

-We Are reCAPTCHA the Flag, a high school ctf team.
+We are reCAPTCHA the Flag, a high school ctf team.